About

 Dean Baquet

-Editor, Local Investigative Fellowship and former Executive Editor, The New York Times
+Editor, Local Investigative Fellowship, and former Executive Editor, The New York Times

 The purpose of the summit is to deepen the global networks that support fearless inquiry, celebrate the industry’s great practitioners and new trailblazers, and, above all, remind the world why serious journalism is indispensable.